Fractured Magic: Egil Interlude III

 “Why me?”
 Egil asked.
 “Knowing who I am?
 What I’ve done?”

-“It's because of your work for Unity that I'm interested in you,” Devikra said with a smile.
-She sat up, leaned forward, eyes bright.
+“It’s because of your work for Unity that I’m interested in you,” Devikra said with a smile.
+She sat up and leaned forward, her eyes bright.
 “In all the world, there is only one information network better than my own: the Enforcers.
 And you used to lead them!
+I won’t make you do what they did.
+I want you to help, not hurt.
 That, and you remind me of someone very dear to me.”

 Wilhara looked up at that, searching Egil’s face closely.
 When Egil met her eye, she ducked her head.